Jerusalem College of Technology: Haredi Integration Program

 The Center for Advancement of Haredim at JCT encourages Haredi men and women to pursue academic careers and consists, much like the program for the Ethiopian community of a preparatory year program (Mechina) and a full degree program.
 The Haredi Integration program has graduated thousands.
 There are currently more than 2,000 Haredi men and women studying towards degrees at JCT.
 According to Israel's Central Bureau of Statistics, about 50 percent of Haredi men in the country were employed by the end of 2017.
 JCT's Haredi graduates have attained an 89-percent employment rate, including 77 percent that are employed in their field of choice.
 Among the 1,000 Israeli Haredim who studied computer science in 2017, two-thirds of them studied at JCT.

 International Program

 The International Program in English at JCT is a three-year-long program with majors in Computer Science (Full-Time BSC), and Business Administration (Part-Time BA).

 Cyber Elite

 JCT's Cyber Elite program provides training to graduates in software engineering and computer science, while simultaneously placing them in cyber departments of multinational, aerospace and defense companies, and in cyber startups.
-This opens up the cyber field to the Haredi community and to others who previously experience difficulty attaining cyber positions because they were not represented in cyber units within the Israel Defense Forces.
+This opens up the cyber field to the Haredi community and to others who previously experienced difficulty attaining cyber positions because they were not represented in cyber units within the Israel Defense Forces.